apollographql/router/dev-docs/metrics.md

 ## Requirements
 * Filtering of metrics to Public and Private exporters.
 This is to support Apollo only metrics and to exclude sending of legacy metrics to Apollo.
-* Mutliple exporters - Prometheus and OTLP.
+* Multiple exporters - Prometheus and OTLP.
 * Prometheus metrics must persist across reloads.
 * Metrics must be testable.